ONSdigital/ARCHIVED-admin-data-api/README.md

 SELECT * FROM company_house;
 ```

-6. Create a table using the Parquet data format (this speeds things up quite a bit):
+6. Create a table using the Parquet data format (this will speed up many queries):

 ```SQL
 set hive.execution.engine=mr;